jeremytammik/tbc/a/1973_estorage_rm.md

 I worked for fintech, media &amp; advertising and a digital marketing company, involving API development and integration with different providers and vendors.
 I have developed applications using the .NET Framework in C#, built websites using PHP, Vue JS, HTML and CSS.
 When not working, I love to watch documentaries, play computer games nad having a chat on current affairs with my neighbors or friends.
-I'm happy and excited to be part of this amazing team that is building great Autodesk Community experiences!”
+I'm happy and excited to be part of this amazing team that is building great Autodesk Community experiences!

 <center>
 <img src="img/george_moturi.png" alt="George Moturi" title="George Moturi" width="260"/>  <!-- 565 × 881 pixels -->